cabforum/servercert/docs/BR.md

 The DNS TXT record MUST be placed on the "`_validation-contactphone`" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.

-# APPENDIX B – Issuance of Certificates for Onion Domain Names
+# Appendix B – Issuance of Certificates for Onion Domain Names

 This appendix defines permissible verification procedures for including one or more Onion Domain Names in a Certificate.